apache/druid/docs/querying/sql-data-types.md

 However, even in this mode, Druid uses two-valued logic for filter types other than `expression`.

 ## Nested columns
-Druid `COMPLEX<json>` types can be interacted with using [JSON functions](sql-json-functions.md), which can perform nested value extraction, transforms, and create new `COMPLEX<json>` structures. `COMPLEX` types currently have limited functionality outside of the use of these specialized functions, and so cannot be grouped on, filtered directly on, or used as inputs to many types of aggregations.
-These values can be translated into a `STRING` as workaround solution until `COMPLEX` types are fully integrated into the general engine.
+Druid supports storing nested data structures in segments using the native `COMPLEX<json>` type.
+This data can be interacted with using [JSON functions](sql-json-functions.md), which can extract nested values, parse from string, serialize to string, and to create new `COMPLEX<json>` structures.

+`COMPLEX` types in general currently have limited functionality outside of the use of the specialized functions which understand them, and so have undefined behavior when:
+* grouping on complex values
+* filtered directly on complex values, e.g. `WHERE json is NULL`
+* used as inputs to aggregators without specialized handling for a specific complex type q
+In many cases, these functions are provided for translating these `COMPLEX` value types a `STRING`, which serves as workaround solution until `COMPLEX` types functionality can be improved.